sheldonkwoodward/marknote/README.rst

     $ python manage.py migrate

+5. In the Django admin panel, generate a new token for the desired user.
+If they are not a superuser then they will need the MarkNote permissions added to their user.

+The request expects an ``Authorization`` header with the value of ``Token xxx`` where ``xxx`` is your generated token .
+This will be changed in the future to add Bearer token support.

 Endpoints
 ---------
 Documentation can be found `here <https://app.swaggerhub.com/apis/sheldonkwoodward3/marknote/docs/>`_.
 Refer to the ``docs`` folder for the OpenAPI specification file.